loighic/loighic.github.io/_pages/macro/pt3a/AD.md

 ##### The shape of the AD curve

 These three effects cause the aggregate demand curve to slope downward, but they are not actually thought to be very large effects.
-This means that a change to the price level does not seem to have too much effect on the quantity of goods and services demanded.
+This means that a change to the price level does not seem to have too much effect on the quantity of goods and services purchased.
 This might be what we should expect.
 For most people, most of their purchases can't change too much.
 They still need food, clothing, somewhere to live, and transportation.
 And, especially if the price level is only changing by a low single digit percentage, most people won't have too much incentive to make much of a change to the amounts of goods and services that they purchase.

 This is not to say that a change to the price level won't have any effect on aggregate demand.
 If a change to the price level had no effect on the quantity of goods and services demanded, then the aggregate demand curve would be a vertical line.
 Because of the *real wealth effect*, the *interest rate effect*, and the *foreign price effect*, it's not that, but it is a curve with a very steep slope as shown in figure 7.